First Nations Scholarships

 The MGGS First Nations Scholarship Program began in 2006.

-As our country’s first people, we respect, honour and appreciate the diversity, culture and lessons that we can learn from Aboriginal and Torres Strait Island people, and truly believe their presence enhances our community.
+We respect, honour and appreciate the diversity, culture and lessons that we can learn from Aboriginal and Torres Strait Island people, as our country’s first people, and truly believe their presence enhances our community.

-MGGS, in partnership with the Australian Indigenous Education Foundation (AIEF), is proud to offer First Nations Scholarships commencing in Year 9.
+MGGS, in partnership with the Australian Indigenous Education Foundation (AIEF), is proud to offer First Nations Academic and Boarding Scholarships commencing in Year 9.
 Our aim is to help talented and motivated First Nations students from across Australia to access the opportunities available at Melbourne Girls Grammar.

 Eligibility

-At the Principal’s discretion, scholarships will be available to boarding students entering Year 9 in 2026
+Scholarships will be available to boarding students entering Year 9 and offers are made at the Principal’s discretion.

 First Nations Scholarships are offered to students from Aboriginal and Torres Strait Islander backgrounds, with Australian citizenship.